When Can A Newborn Have A Bath? | Essential Guidelines

 Post-bath care is just as important as bathing itself:

-- Moisturizing: After drying your baby thoroughly with a soft towel, apply a gentle moisturizer suitable for infants if needed.
+Moisturizing: After drying your baby thoroughly with a soft towel, you can apply a gentle fragrance-free moisturizer if their skin seems dry.

-- Diaper Change: Make sure you change into a clean diaper immediately after bathing since babies tend to wet themselves shortly after being cleaned up!
+Diaper Change: Make sure you change into a clean diaper immediately after bathing since babies often need a fresh diaper soon after being cleaned up.

 Keeping Baby Safe During Baths